paulbaumgarten/pbaumgarten.com/java/09-arrays.md

 }
 ```

-## Array: Functions and properties
+## Functions and properties of arrays

 Requires `import java.util.Arrays;`